Marfusios/bitfinex-client-websocket/README.md

 #### Default behavior

 Every subscription code is called on a main websocket thread.
 Every subscription is synchronized together.
 No parallel execution.
-Will block the receiving thread.
+It will block the receiving thread.

 ```csharp
 client